Problem

 The following insights were revealed.

-The site placed excessive emphasis on dealers, creating the perception that Ford was prioritizing dealer business over customer needs.
+• Excessive emphasis on dealers, creating the perception that Ford was prioritizing dealer business over customer needs.

-Although there was enough information about vehicles, there weren’t enough tools to support user’s decision-making, such as warranty information and vehicle history, etc.
+• Not enough tools to support user’s decision-making, such as warranty information and vehicle history, etc.

 Step 1: Hypothesis